reslp/blog/_posts/2017-12-06-Extract-rRNA-from-Transcriptomes.md

 *Note: You can use the `-remote` flag to blast against the online version NCBI database directly, however you will nead a blast version >2.6 for this to work.*

-I used tabular output format and I only keep the best hit.
-Keeping only single hits can be problematic, especially when a sequence has hits in multiple unrelated taxa.
+The output format used here is the tabular format and I only keep the best hit.
+It shoudl be noted however that keeping only single hits can be problematic, especially when a sequence has hits in multiple unrelated taxa.
 It would also be possible (and probably a better idea to load blast results into MEGAN and create some kind of consensus taxonomic assignment).
 In my case I was interested to assign rRNA to either bacteria, archaea or eukarya.
 Therefore I decided a single hit should be fine.

 8. Blast returns taxonids which can be associated with the lineage information contained in the NCBI databases.
 I have created a small R script using the taxize package to retrieve this information.
 It is calles `retrieve_lineage_from_taxid.R`and you can get it from my genomics [GitHub](https://github.com/reslp/genomics) repository.
 You can use it like this: